Politics (POLT)

 POLT 31900-31901 Selected Topics in U.S. Politics (LA)

 Matters of special contemporary interest to students and faculty may be developed under this course heading.
-May be repeated for up to for selected topics on different subjects.
+May be repeated for up to 12 credits for selected topics on different subjects.
 Counts as a US Politics course for politics majors.
 (IRR)

 Attributes: SS